shader-slang/spec/specification/statements.md

 THEN statement d checks in context c
 ```

-Only the following types of declarations may be used in a [=declaration statement=]:
+Only the following types of declarations may be used in a *declaration statement*:

 * VariableDeclaration